 Muskoka Woods highly encourages and endorses a WISE account that allows you to bank internationally with ease and very low fees.

 - The TD1 form questions are included in the onboarding section of your online profile.

 - The Social Insurance Number can be obtained at the airport or will be arranged by Muskoka Woods.

-If an employee is injured while “on the job”, the cost of the injuries will be covered under WSIB (Workplace Safety & Insurance Board).
+If an employee is injured while “on the job”, the cost of the injuries could be covered under WSIB (Workplace Safety & Insurance Board), subject to approval.
 However, if he/she is injured while not working, or if an international staff member becomes ill and requires a visit to the hospital (including any surgeries, dental emergencies and prescriptions) any expenses incurred would not be covered.
 We require all International staff to obtain personal medical/travel insurance for the duration of their stay in Canada and upload proof of coverage in their onboarding.
 Please ensure that your insurance provider covers all Covid-19 related illnesses.